How Are Quantum Eigenfunctions of Hydrogen Atom Related To Its Classical Elliptic Orbits?: Classical probability density

 where $v$ is the electron's speed.
-A classical orbit corresponding to this eigenfunction must share this energy and angular momentum values.
-Given these values of $L$ and $E_n$, the standard definition yields $p=a\ell^2$ and eccentricity \be \epsilon=\sqrt{1-\frac{\ell^2}{n^2}}\,, \ee where $\ell^2=l(l+1)$.
-For the eigenfunction $\psi_{nlm}(\vec{r})$, the $z$ component of angular momentum is also definite with $L_z=m\hbar$.
-This value of $L_z$ fixes the angle $\alpha$ between the $z$ axis and the direction of the angular momentum vector $\vec{L}$, as shown in Figure \ref{fig:orbit}(a).
+A classical orbit corresponding to this eigenfunction shares the same energy $E_n$ and angular momentum $L$.
+Using the standard definition~\cite{Goldstein}, we can obtain the semilatus rectum $p=a\ell^2$ and the eccentricity \be \epsilon=\sqrt{1-\frac{\ell^2}{n^2}}\,, \ee where $\ell^2=l(l+1)$.
+For the eigenfunction $\psi_{nlm}(\vec{r})$, the $Z$ component of angular momentum is also definite with $L_z=m\hbar$.
+This value of $L_z$ fixes the angle $\alpha$ between the $Z$ axis and the angular momentum vector $\vec{L}$, as shown in Figure \ref{fig:ellipse}.

-However, these three physical values ($E_n$, $L$, and $L_z$) along with the position of one focus do not completely specify the elliptic orbits.
-In fact, there are infinitely many elliptic orbits corresponding to the eigenfunction $\psi_{nlm}(\vec{r})$.
-Four examples are shown Figure \ref{fig:orbit}(b), where the two lower elliptic orbits, despite having a slightly different mathematical form:

-share the same $E_n$, $L$, and $L_z$.
-For hydrogen atom, The reason for the existence of infinitely many classical orbits for a given eigenfunction $\psi_{nlm}(\vec{r})$ is the uncertainty in the $x$ and $y$ components of $L$.
+As already mentioned above, these three quantities--$E_n$, $L$, and $L_z$, specified by the quantum numbers $n,l,m$, respectively--along with the position of the proton do not uniquely determine the elliptic orbits.
+Two additional parameters, $L_x$ (or $L_y$) and $\gamma_0$, are needed.
+Shown in Figure \ref{fig:orbit}(b1) are four such orbits sharing identical $E_n$, $L$, and $L_z$ values with $\gamma_0=0$ but different $L_x$; the ellipses in Figure \ref{fig:orbit}(b2) have the same values of $E_n$, $L$, $L_z$, and $L_x$ with different $\gamma_0$.
+Due to the spherical symmetry of the hydrogen atom, it is natural to interpret the eigenfunction $\psi_{nlm}(\vec{r})$ as an equal-weight superposition of all these classical orbits with the same $E_n$, $L$, and $L_z$ but different $L_x$ and $\gamma_0$.
+We will calculate the probability densities for this ensemble, and compare them to the quantum counterparts, finding excellent agreement.

-We will consider an equal-weight superposition of all these classical orbits, compute its probability densities, and compare them to the quantum counterparts.
-Note that all the classical orbits corresponding to the eigenfunction $\psi_{nlm}(\vec{r})$ have the same period, \be T=2\pi \frac{m_e a^2n^3}{\hbar}\,, \ee which will be used in our calculations.
+The elliptic orbit is closed and periodic.
+For a closed classical orbit $s(t)$ with period $T$ (i.e., $s(0)=s(T)$), the probability $p_c(s)$ of finding the classical particle between $s(t)$ and $s(t+\delta t)$ is defined as \be p_c(s)\delta s\propto \frac{\delta t}{T}=\frac{\delta s}{vT}\,, \ee where $\delta s=s(t+\delta t)-s(t)$ and $v$ is the speed of the particle at $s(t)$.
+It is evident that $p_c$ diverges at $s(t)$, where $v$ is zero.
+This approach has been employed to calculate the classical probability density of a harmonic oscillator, as depicted by the gray line in Figure \ref{ho}, which diverges at the two end points of the oscillations.
+We will adopt this method to compute the classical radial probability density $p_c(r)$ and angular probability density $p_c(\theta)$, and compare them to their quantum counterparts.
+All the classical orbits in the classical ensemble corresponding to the eigenfunction $\psi_{nlm}(\vec{r})$ have the same period, \be T=2\pi \frac{m_e a^2n^3}{\hbar}\,, \ee which will be used in our calculations.